RAC-Git-Hub/ai-case-study/README.md

 # Addendum

-* Sources used in cre4ating this case study
+* Sources used in creating this case study

 What is effective altruism? | Effective Altruism. (n.d.). https://www.effectivealtruism.org/articles/introduction-to-effective-altruism